Benefits of Castrating Male Pigs

 A benefit of doing the castration yourself or in-house(using your staff) is to prevent or limit the presence of a veterinary doctor on your farm.
 A typical vet goes to many farms in a day and can bring disease to your farm.

-We can teach you or your workers how to castrate pigs at our training.
+We can teach you or your workers how to castrate pigs at our 3 day Training program.